AlejandroDavidArzolaSaavedra/TP/P5_ Concurrent text file statistics/README.md

 <h1 align="center">Concurrent Text File Statistics 📊📄</h1>

-The objective of this activity is to practice the use of Concurrent Programming features in Java.

-### Assignment 📝
 Develop a Java system that concurrently processes sets of text files.
 The goal of the system is to process a given set of files, analyze them, and obtain a list of the 10 most frequent words, sorted by frequency in descending order.

 ### Processing Most Frequent Words 🔄